 The table below summarises the maturity profile of the Group's assets and liabilities.
 The maturities of assets and liabilities have been determined according to when they are expected to be recovered or settled.
-The maturity profile for financial assets available for sale, investment properties and property and equipment are based on management's estimate of liquidation of those assets.
+The maturity profile for financial assets at fair value through other comprehensive income, associate, investment properties and property and equipment are based on management's estimate of liquidation of those assets.